The Climate at Goldhanger and around the Blackwater

 There is a very obvious coloration between the Rivers Trust’s UK wide rivers-sewage pollution map above and the MET office annual rainfall map shown near the top of the page (and here ) and water quality alerts on the eastern side of the country are apparently much less common.

-So in comparison with other parts of the UK we have two water supply benefits not enjoyed by others
+so in comparison with other parts of the UK we have two water supplier benefits not enjoyed elsewhere

 top Natural History home